ccot7/gitpal/README.md

 Works offline by default - built-in reference of ~190 entries compiled into the binary.
 Falls back to an AI backend when local confidence is low.

-Can intentionally use AI on demand, using a flag. **Your live repo context is injected automatically - super handy especially When using AI.**
+Can intentionally use AI on demand, using a flag. **Your live repo context is injected automatically - super handy especially When using AI, as it permits to ask AI for more in depth assistance tailored to your case.**

 ---